Advertiser Disclosure: We may earn a commission when you click carrier links. This never influences our rankings. Read our affiliate disclaimer

 MVNOs usually rely on the same underlying network as their parent carrier

 Mint Mobile, Tello, and Metro run on T-Mobile's network.
 Cricket runs on AT&T's network.
 Visible runs on Verizon's network.
+Straight Talk uses Verizon, T-Mobile, or AT&T depending on the SIM — check which network your specific plan uses before pulling a map.
 In most cases, checking the parent carrier's map is enough to assess geographic coverage.
 That said, plan-level priority during congestion, device compatibility, and any roaming arrangements can still affect real-world experience — so the map is a starting point, not a guarantee.

 Step 2 — Understand what the map colors actually mean